jobayer109/My-second-brain/Programming Hub/Languages/Javascript/0. Vanilla JS/5. Behind the Scenes/Mind map.md

     ```

 - **Function Execution Context**
-  - Created each time a function is called.
+  - Created each time a ***function is called***.
+  - Whenever we call a function it will get a brand new context / scope of its own.
-  - Includes local variables, arguments, `this`, and a reference to the outer environment.
+  - Includes `local variables`, `arguments`, `this`, and a `reference` to the outer environment.
-  - Example:
+	  1. **Local Variables**:
+		- These are variables declared within the function using `var`, `let`, or `const`.
+        - Local variables are accessible only within the function's scope and cannot be accessed from outside the function.
+	   2.
     ```javascript
     function multiply(a, b) {
       let result = a * b;